 How they chose the team is critical to the working of the company.
-From the company's business goals, to its business processes, policies, work ethics, culture, and talent management, it all depends on the managers and whom they chose to get the job done.
+From the company's business goals to its business processes, policies, work ethics, culture, and talent management, it all depends on the managers and whom they choose to get the job done.

-I remember reading about a highly influential businessman in the 19th century who build an empire in a book by Dale Cargenie - "How to Win Friends and Influence People" in which he shares the example of a CEO who build the largest global corporate now a multibillion dollar business who had the following words carved on his gravestone.
+I remember reading about a highly influential businessman in the 19th century who built an empire in a book by Dale Cargenie - "How to Win Friends and Influence People" in which he shares the example of a CEO who built the largest global corporation now a multibillion-dollar business who had the following words carved on his gravestone.

 "Here lies a simple man who had the talent of hiring people smarter than him".

-Michael Dell quotes “Try never to be the smartest person in the room.
+Michael Dell says “Try never to be the smartest person in the room.
 And if you are, I suggest you invite smarter people … or find a different room.”

 Steve Jobs once said, "It doesn't make sense to hire smart people and tell them what to do; we hire smart people so they can tell us what to do."